andrewdisley/realchange-cms/hugo/content/get-involved/_index.md

   heading: Share your skills or Knowledge
 playARole:
   body: >-
-    There are lots of roles that need doing to make the campaign a success,
+    There are lots of roles that need doing to keep the campaign going,
     including: